Hot Tub Maintenance: Complete Owner's Guide

 Can you use pool chemicals in a hot tub?

 Some pool chemicals work in a hot tub, but pool-sized dosing will over-treat a 300-500 gallon spa.
-Pool chlorine tabs (trichlor) are not appropriate for hot tubs, they rapidly raise CYA and lower pH.
+Pool chlorine tabs (trichlor) aren’t appropriate for hot tubs, they rapidly raise CYA and lower pH.
 Use granular dichlor or bromine specifically formulated for spas.
 See our hot tub chemicals guide for the right products and why pool-specific formulations are different.

 Browse our pool water chemistry guides and pool maintenance schedule if you also manage a swimming pool.